 The Bamford decision allows a trustee to adopt a different definition of income in the trust’s deed, either by stating that definition in the deed, or by the deed granting the trustee an express power to adopt a different definition in respect of different periods.

-Deeds which confer power on the trustee to adopt a different definition should also heed the decision of Forrest v Commissioner of Taxation (Forrest), which read down the trustee’s powers in a clause designed to utilise the Bamford reasoning.
+Trust deeds which confer power on the trustee to adopt a different definition should also pay attention to the decision of Forrest v Commissioner of Taxation (Forrest), which read down the trustee’s powers in a clause designed to utilise the Bamford reasoning.
 In Forrest, the court held that such a power was a power to make an administrative determination only, and that it was not an unconfined discretion to determine whether a receipt represents realised or unrealised capital gains.

 The Cleardocs Discretionary Trust - excluded beneficiaries document package allows you to choose whether you wish to limit distributions of income and capital, by excluding foreign persons as beneficiaries.

-The recent decision of the Western Australia Court of Appeal in Mercanti v Mercanti 2016 WASCA 206 (Mercanti) confirms the importance of having a trust deed which uses plain language.
+The decision of the Western Australian Court of Appeal in Mercanti v Mercanti 2016 WASCA 206 (Mercanti) confirms the importance of having a trust deed which uses plain language.